 We give priority consideration to new students who apply by April 15.
 Later applicants are offered financial aid on a first-come, first-served basis.
 The priority deadline for returning students is May 10.

 The Free Application for Federal Student Aid (FAFSA) is used to determine eligibility for need-based federal, state, and Multnomah grants.
-It’s also required of students and parents interested in government education loans and work-study.
-Here’s what you should do:
+Here’s how to apply:

-The FAFSA for the 2021-2022 academic year is available beginning October 1, 2020, and requires information from your 2019 Federal Income Tax Return.
+1. The FAFSA for the upcoming academic year is beginning October 1 and requires prior-prior year tax return information.

-If you have never completed a FAFSA before, you will be required to create an FSA ID.
-Students, parents, and borrowers are required to use an FSA ID, made up of a username and password, to access certain U.S. Department of Education websites.
-Your FSA ID is used to confirm your identity when accessing your financial aid information and electronically signing your federal student aid documents.
-Please create your FSA ID before you start the FAFSA.
+2. If you have never completed a FAFSA before, you will be required to create an FSA ID.
+This username and password is required for all students, parents, and borrowers.
+Your FSA ID is used to confirm your identity when accessing your financial aid information on U.S. Department of Education websites and electronically signing federal student aid documents.

-Be sure to include Multnomah University (code #003206) on the list of schools to receive your FAFSA information.
-Also, we advise that you use the Data Retrieval Tool when completing your FAFSA to electronically link your tax information from the IRS into your FAFSA.
+5. Be sure to include Multnomah University (code #003206) on the list of schools to receive your FAFSA information.

 If you want to be considered for all types of aid, you will need to complete the FAFSA.
-Opting not to complete the FAFSA means you will not be considered for any state, federal or need-based institutional aid which includes: Pell Grant, Oregon Opportunity Grant, federally subsidized, and unsubsidized loans, nor can you apply for a Direct Parent PLUS loan.
-Please tell us if you are choosing to opt-out of completing the FAFSA.
+Opting not to complete the FAFSA means you will not be considered for any state, federal or need-based institutional aid.

 2. Apply for Additional Aid